AngusRitossa/Voronoi/README.md

 ## General Information

 Fortune's algorithm has been implemented in C++ to generate 2D Voronoi diagrams from a set of *n* points in O(*n* log *n*).
 The code can be used to generate a [coloured image](https://github.com/AngusRitossa/Voronoi/blob/master/examples/image.jpg "image.jpg") of the voronoi diagram using [OpenCV](https://opencv.org "OpenCV").
+Thank you to [this tutorial](https://jacquesh.github.io/post/fortunes-algorithm/ "Fortunes Algorithm: An intuitive explanation") for providing a great explanation of Fortune's algorithm.

 ## Usage